Saxashitter/Fangs-Heist/README.md

   </a>
 </p>

-This mod aims to reinvent the wheel of Pizza Time mods by offering a fun and unique experience that bonds collect-a-thon and heart-pumping fighting into one SRB2 gametype for players to enjoy.
-We also have an entire story, but I don't wanna fill it all out here. :P
+This mod aims to reinvent the wheel of Pizza Time mods by offering a fun and unique experience that binds together collect-a-thon and heart-pumping fighting into one SRB2 gametype for players to enjoy.

 This mod is completely reusable.
 Do as you wish with it!